Wharram is located on the Yorkshire Wolds north-east of York (approx 25 miles away) in Ryedale

 Targets would have included the Malton to Driffield railway which was heavily used during WW2 by both troop and munitions trains.
 These supplied several RAF airfields around the area.
 The tunnel at Burdale was considered so important that the army guarded either end 24 hours a day.

-Other targets were RAF Cottam, RAF Driffield and Castle Howard.
+Other targets were RAF Cottam, RAF Driffield and they practiced infiltrating the aircraft storage areas to "sabotage" the planes.
+They also operated against Settrington Hall and Castle Howard.

 Local training was carried out at Middleton Hall, and Guisborough rifle ranges with exercises at Settrington Hall and local Airfields.